CityWebConsultants/Iris/readme.md

 C.registerModule("mymodule");

-//This would create a /sites/yoursite/configurations/mymodule folder and a CM.mymodule object where the module's functions can be accessed.
+// This would create a /sites/yoursite/configurations/mymodule folder
+// and a CM.mymodule object where the module's functions can be accessed.

 ```